Skip to main content

 Promptfoo can help detect and prevent prompt injection attacks by generating adversarial inputs through plugins and employing a "prompt injection" strategy.

-Each plugin automatically produces adversarial inputs for a certain harm area and tests whether output is affected.
-Adding the prompt injection strategy modifies the way that adversarial inputs are sent to the mode.
+Each plugin automatically produces adversarial inputs for a certain harm area and tests whether the output is affected.
+Adding the prompt injection strategy modifies the way that adversarial inputs are sent.

 Example configuration: